Treating Acne When You Have Facial Hair

 The Bottom Line

-Since we have no science to tell us how the length of facial hair impacts absorption, it is best to use common sense.
-If you have acne and don't care whether you have a beard or not, shave every day.
-This will allow topical treatments to best absorb.
+If you are treating your acne with topical medication it is best to shave every day.
 However, if you want facial hair, consider trimming your beard to a close stubble.
 Then, when applying medication, apply more to make up for the medication that is bound to attach to hair and not absorb, and be sure to take extra time to smear it around so it can get absorbed.
-But remember, physical irritation of the skin can lead to more acne, so stay very gentle.
+But remember, physical irritation can damage the skin and can lead to more acne, so stay very gentle.

 - Wester, R. C. & Maibach, H. I. Percutaneous absorption in the rhesus monkey compared to man.
 Toxicol Appl Pharmacol 32, 394 - 398 (1975). https://www.sciencedirect.com/science/article/pii/0041008X75902306